a00a10/a00a10/README.md

 - 👀 I’m interested in computer, badminton and many e-games.
 - 🌱 I’m currently learning C-language.
 - 💞️ I’m looking to collaborate on ...
 SORRY I HAVE NO CHOICE.
-- 📫 How to reach me ?
-NOW IS A SECRET.
+- 📫 How to reach me ...
+NOW IT'S A SECRET.

 <!---
 a00a10/a00a10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.